FStarLang/FStar/doc/book/part1/part1_prop_assertions.rst

 ...............................................

-In addition to the quantifiers, you can build propositions by combining them with other propositions, using the opertors below, in decreasing order of precedence.
+In addition to the quantifiers, you can build propositions by combining them with other propositions, using the operators below, in decreasing order of precedence.

 **Negation**